Anger at plans to allow 700 homes on green belt

 Dozens of residents held a mass gathering in opposition to Calderdale Council’s plan to allow land near Exley Lane at Elland to be used for almost 700 homes.

+But Calderdale Council's cabinet member for planning, Clr Dan Sutherland, has told the Examiner the plot is very unlikely to be used.

-The proposal is part of Calderdale’s Local Plan, its blueprint for development for the next 15 years.
+It was considered as part of Calderdale’s Local Plan, its blueprint for development for the next 15 years, but has not been put forward to use.

 Local people say the green belt plot offers vital protection against flooding and fear the new homes would make traffic worse and heap pressure on schools.